iomesh/docs/docs/cluster-operations/scale-cluster.md

     iomesh-meta-0
     ```

-6. Access the meta leader pod.
+4. Access the meta leader pod.
     ```shell
     kubectl exec -it iomesh-meta-0 -n iomesh-system -c iomesh-meta bash
     ```

-7. Perform `chunk unregister`.
-Replace <chunk_id> with the chunk ID obtained from Step 4.
+5. Perform `chunk unregister`.
+Replace <chunk_id> with the chunk ID obtained from Step 2. 根据 chunk 中数据容量大小，这个命令可能会执行几分钟到数小时
     ```
     /opt/iomesh/iomeshctl chunk unregister <chunk_id>
     ```

+6. In `iomesh.yaml`, locate `chunk` and then edit `replicaCount`.
+    ```yaml
+    chunk:
+      replicaCount: 3 # Reduce the value to 2.
+    ```

+7. Apply the modification.

+    ```shell
+    helm upgrade --namespace iomesh-system iomesh iomesh/iomesh --values iomesh.yaml
+    ```

+8. Verify that the number of chunk pods is reduced.

+    ```shell
+    kubectl get pod -n iomesh-system | grep chunk
+    ```
+    If successful, you should see output below:
+    ```output
+    iomesh-chunk-0                                         3/3     Running   0          5h5m
+    iomesh-chunk-1                                         3/3     Running   0          5h5m
+    ```

-8. Run the following command.
+9. Run the following command.
 Then locate the `status.summary.chunkSummary.chunks` field to verify that the chunk was removed.
     ```shell
     kubectl edit iomesh iomesh -n iomesh-system
     ```